Cannasol-Tech/executive-dashboard-v4/axovia-ai/memory/context-memory.md

    - Side navigation for desktop, bottom navigation for mobile
    - Breakpoints at 600px and 1200px with smooth transitions

+5. **Deployment Configuration**
+   - Using environment configuration files for different deployment targets (dev, staging, production)
+   - Implementing a unified EnvConfigService for environment-specific settings
+   - Using robust Firebase security rules for Firestore and Storage access control
+   - Creating deployment scripts for each environment

 ## Notes

 The dashboard will create a stunning visual impression while maintaining clarity and usability.
 Every component will be crafted with attention to detail, creating a cohesive, sophisticated experience that surprises and delights executives while providing actionable insights through beautiful visualizations.

 The primary function is to serve as an elegant interface to the Firebase database and AI backend, making it easy for executives to view data, trigger AI processes, and act on results.

-The Email Management feature is now complete with a beautiful, functional interface that allows executives to:
+The Email Management feature is now fully deployed with a beautiful, functional interface that allows executives to view and manage emails with AI-generated responses.
-1. View and sort emails in an elegant list view
-2. Expand emails to see full content, AI responses, and tasks
-3. Edit AI responses before approval
-4. Manage tasks derived from emails
-5. Perform bulk actions on selected emails

-Next, we'll focus on proper deployment configuration to ensure the application is secure and properly configured for different environments.
+We've successfully completed the Deployment Configuration feature, implementing a robust environment configuration system, security rules for Firestore and Storage, deployment scripts for different environments, and performed final testing to ensure everything is working as expected.

+We're now focused on implementing the Document Generator feature, which will allow executives to request AI-generated documents based on templates, upload new templates, track generation status, and download completed documents.
+This feature is a core part of the MVP and will provide executives with a beautiful, modern interface to interact with the AI document generation system.

+The Document Generator implementation is well underway with most core functionality implemented.
+The feature now allows executives to request AI-generated documents, track generation status, and download completed documents.
+The user interface has been implemented with separate views for user-specific and shared documents, ensuring a clean and organized experience.
+The next major component to implement is the template upload interface, which will allow administrators to upload new document templates to the system.